FlowFuse/website/src/blog/2024/11/building-uns-with-flowfuse.md

 }
 ```

-Now, the data is easier to monitor with a single metric (Magnitude), but this structure is still not optimal for a Unified Namespace (UNS).
+Now, the data is easier to monitor with a single metric (Magnitude), but this structure is still not optimal for a UNS.
 We need to transform it further to provide more context.

 **Enhanced Data Structure for UNS:**

-To make the data more useful for integration and interpretation in a Unified Namespace (UNS), we can transform it to include additional context, such as units and timestamps, while removing unnecessary metrics like the three-axis components (`x`, `y`, `z`).
+To make the data more useful for integration and interpretation in a UNS, we can transform it to include additional context, such as units and timestamps, while removing unnecessary metrics like the three-axis components (`x`, `y`, `z`).
 The easiest and most low-code approach for achieving this in Node-RED is to use the Change node, which is specifically designed for formatting and structuring payloads.

 ![Change Node: Formatting and structuring payload for UNS](./images/change-node-structering-data.png){data-zoomable}
 _Change Node: Formatting and structuring payload for UNS_